anjalimore1024/Bengaluru-House-Prediction/README.md

 # ML_Project
-To predict the price of Houses in Bengaluru
+The goal of the Bengaluru House Prediction project is to develop a model that accurately predicts house prices in Bengaluru